Ohio River Park: Benzene metabolism and health effects

-Toxicity Effects on Organisms
+Toxicity effects on organisms

 The EPA stated that the benthic, aquatic, and terrestrial community in the surrounding area should have been affected.
 In the official EPA documents reviewed around Ohio River Park, there were no reports of people experiencing adverse health effects like other Superfund Sites (e.g. Love Canal).
-The US Fish and Wildlife Service found that there were no federally threatened and/or endangered species at/near the Site.
+The US Fish and Wildlife Service found that there were no federally threatened and/or endangered species at or near the Site.

 In 1994, the Ecological Risk Assessment stated that raccoons and eastern moles were analyzed because they were present at and around the Site.
 The eastern mole was chosen over other small mammals because it consumed earthworms on the Site and it was exposed to the Site's soil through burrowing.
 Raccoons were chosen because they are omnivores and higher trophic organisms.
 Raccoons ate plants, fish, and amphibians on the Site.
 After completing the Ecological Risk Assessment, only lead was of probable concern for eastern moles, but not raccoons.
 There is little information showing that organisms were significantly affected by the contamination on and around Ohio River Park.